Data and research

 The Productivity Commission reports on the performance of corrective services across Australia in its annual Report on Government Services.

-Volume C includes information on the justice system, with Chapter 8 including data which compares corrective services in each state and territory.
+Part C includes information on the justice system, and Chapter 8 compares corrective services data from each state and territory.

 Australian Institute of Criminology